miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/GitHubDoc.md

 **Table 2:** The roles and responsibilities for the project.

-# The goals of Linear Regression Pro
+# The goals of TrendLine

-Linear Regression Pro is an English desktop app that uses one set of data to predict another set of data.
-Once a .csv dataset file is uploaded, Linear Regression Pro will then:
+TrendLine is an English desktop app that uses one set of data to predict another set of data.
+Once a .csv dataset file is uploaded, TrendLine will then:

 - Build a linear regression model to show the relationship between the input and output data
 - Display the model’s formula, MSE and r<sup>2</sup> value